-Butchart, S., Ekstrom, J., Khwaja, N., Mahood, S., Pilgrim, J., Taylor, J.
+Butchart, S., Ekstrom, J., Khwaja, N., Mahood, S., Pilgrim, J., Taylor, J. & Ashpole, J

-Baral, H., Barter, M., Cao, L., Chan, S., Tordoff, A.
+Baral, H., Barter, M., Cao, L., Chan, S. & Tordoff, A.W.

 IUCN Red List evaluators

-Butchart, S., Symes, A.
+Butchart, S. & Symes, A.

 BirdLife International (2016) Species factsheet: Mareca falcata.
 Downloaded from http://www.birdlife.org on 28/10/2016.
 Recommended citation for factsheets for more than one species: BirdLife International (2016) IUCN Red List for birds.
 Downloaded from http://www.birdlife.org on 28/10/2016.